gramster/college-notes/README.md

 # college-notes

 Notebooks from my B.Sc.
 (Hons) Comp Sci degree 1984-1986 @ University of Cape Town.
-I am putting these up here as they may be of historical interest to someone.
+I am putting these up here as they may be of historical interest to someone, to see what we studied nearly 4 decades back.
 E.g. the software engineering courses still advocate waterfall approaches.
-Some things have changed a lot, and some things have changed little.
+Some things have changed a lot, and some things have changed not so much.
 They also provide an interesting contrast in structure with similar courses in American schools.

 Notes: